Mardcelo/mardcelo.github.io/Publications.md

 #### Basic Introduction of Intel's modern security mitigation on their newest CPU chips.
 This talk was about the under-the-hood of Intel's modern security mitigation, CET (Contrl-Flow Enforcement Technology).

-This talk was exclusively presented in the underground Discord server known as, The "Public" Land, to teach members how does this mitigation works, and also giving oppertunity to have "Workshop-based" learning approach by trying by theirselves.
+This talk was exclusively presented in the underground Discord server known as, The "Public" Land, to teach members how does this mitigation works, and also giving oppertunity to have "Workshop-based" learning approach by exploring themselves how to bypass CET using WinDbg.

 ---
 # **@ 2022**